 When bosses dive at the Infinity they will often take one or two guards with them.
 Defeating the guards and then the boss will reward bonus points if they are defeated before they return to the formation.

 Every fourth stage is a bonus round where the goal is to destroy as many asteroids as possible.
-At the end of each round the score is tallied (with charmingly incorrect grammar indicating how many asteroids you "shooted") and bonus points may be awarded.
-There are small, medium and large asteroids to destroy, with the largest size being notoriously difficult to take down without a powered-up shot unless you start catching it near the top of the screen.
+At the end of each round the score is tallied (with charmingly incorrect grammar indicating how many asteroids were "shooted") and bonus points may be awarded.
+There are small, medium and large asteroids to destroy, with the largest size being notoriously difficult to take down without a powered-up shot unless it was caught near the top of the screen.

 Robot Ninja Haggle Man

 Developed by Gears, released on September 13, 1985.

 The evil scientist Chingensai has kidnapped the princess and taken her to his Mech Hideout in Neo-Kichijoji City.
 Haggle Man, a product of Neo-Nippon's best scientist, embarks on a journey to rescue the princess.
 He is joined by Koume, Cyborg K9, and Little Zenmai; who can be called upon for assistance during his journey.

 On the fourth and eighth floor of the Mech Hideout, Haggle Man faces Dark Haggle Man, a robot built from Haggle Man's blueprints by Chingensai.
 On the eighth floor, Haggle Man faces off against Chingensai himself.
 After Chingensai's defeat, the princess is once again kidnapped and Haggle Man must replay through the same eight floors to reach Chingensai again.